MattCCC/nativescript-vue-router-extended/README.md

 All props are passed automatically to <Page /> components.
 Therefore you don't need to use `props: true` in your routes list.

+<b>Meta Dispatcher</b>

+An additional option that allows you to dispatch actions to Vuex store directly from routes list using `meta.store` object.
+To utilize it you may need to define `Vue.prototype.$store = store;` after to register your Vue store.

 ## License

 Apache License Version 2.0, January 2004